Accessories for Your Springfield Armory Echelon

 Optics

-Springfield offers a complete, and impressive, list of compatible optics.
+Springfield offers a complete and impressive list of compatible optics.
 Space prohibits listing them all here, but let’s hit the high points:

 • Trijicon RMR, SRO, RMR HD